dwoodshc/shortcut-search-app/README.md

 ### Setup & Configuration

-#### Initial Setup Modal
+#### Initial Setup Wizard
-- Automatically appears on first launch if no token or workflow is configured
+- **4-Step Guided Setup**: Automatically launches on first use or when configuration is incomplete
+  - Step 1: Enter Shortcut API token
-- **Workspace URL Configuration**: Set your Shortcut workspace URL for generating hyperlinks
+  - Step 2: Set workspace URL for generating hyperlinks
-- **Workflow Selection**: Choose from all available workflows in your workspace
+  - Step 3: Select workflow from all available workflows in your workspace
+  - Step 4: Configure epic list with team members (collapsible by default)
 - Visual workflow preview showing all states with color-coded badges
 - Selected workflow highlighted with visual feedback
+- Drag-and-drop epic reordering in Step 4
-- Settings saved to `shortcut.yml` for persistence
+- Settings saved to browser localStorage for persistence

 #### Settings Menu
 - Access via gear icon in header
-- **Edit Epic List**: Manage tracked epics and team members
+- **Edit Epic List**: Manage tracked epics and team members with drag-and-drop reordering
 - **Edit API Token**: Update your Shortcut API token
 - **Setup Shortcut**: Change workspace URL or workflow
+- **Export/Import**: Backup and restore your configuration as JSON files
+- **Wipe Settings**: Clear all stored configuration data
 - **View README.md**: Access documentation
-- **About**: View application information
+- **About**: View application information and features

 ### Navigation Features
 - **Sidebar Navigation**: Quick jump to any epic with slide-out panel